cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 * Prepare Docker elements.
 * Deal with data migrations.
 * Upgrade your blockchain in production with Cosmovisor.
-* Compose the lot in one orchestrated ensemble.
+* Compose everything in one orchestrated ensemble.
 * Test it.

 </HighlightBox>